elomba/trj_analysis/README.md

 - Kinetic energy (if velocities present in trajectory file) global and per cluster
 - Potential energy (if compute pe/peratom pressent in the trajectory file)
 - Stress tensor (pressure)  (if compute stress/atom pressent in the trajectory file)
+- Particle density and charge density profiles for systems confined along a space direction

 -   **Important notice:** in LAMMPS script the following computes must be included in the dump in order to compute potential energies and pressures